HOW TO PLAY DISC GOLF

 Choosing a putter that feels comfortable throwing is very important as your putting skills will greatly impact your overall score.

-Having a dependable midrange disc in your bag is alpha omega in disc golf.
+Choosing a midrange disc Having a dependable midrange disc in your bag is alpha omega in disc golf.
 Finding a midrange you like among the 100`s available midranges out there might not be so easy.
-To help you out, we found 3 m…
+To h…

-Finding a straight flying disc can be hard since there are so many discs to choose from, and so many factors involved for a disc to fly straight.
-Like different plastic types, how beat in they are, …
+Straight flying disc golf discs Finding a straight flying disc can be hard since there are so many discs to choose from, and so many factors involved for a disc to fly straight.
+Like different plastic…